Qballjos/portainer_templates/README.md

    1. Adding a public SSH Key to your Server

-   2. Mapping a Network Share for Container Access (Media/Library Files on a NAS, Backup Locations, etc)
+   2. Remapping a Share at Server Boot

-   3. Remapping a Share at Server Boot
+   3. Securing your Servers

-   4. Securing your Servers
+   4. General Linux/Ubuntu Commands

 ## In the Browser Setup: